 Want to beat the odds of getting tagged with the flu?
-Given the severity of the 2017-18 season, it may be a good idea to put some distance between you and the contagious culprit that peaks annually from December through May.
+Given the severity of the current season, it may be a good idea to put some distance between you and the contagious culprit that peaks annually from December through May.

 Where’s the safety zone?
 The virus is primarily transmitted from one person to the next through droplets emitted when we cough, sneeze or talk.
 These tiny particles can travel up to 6 feet after a cough, according to the Centers for Disease Control (CDC).
 Sneeze particles can be propelled 200 feet!

 When am I most at risk?
 People are most contagious during the first three to four days of the flu.
 What makes things more complicated, however, is that even seemingly healthy adults who have been infected by the flu can be infectious one day prior to experiencing symptoms, and up to seven days after becoming sick, the CDC estimates.
 Individuals with weakened immune systems or children may remain contagious for longer periods.
 If you suspect you or a family member may have the flu, it may be best to consider staying home from work or school.